About Kristen Hubert: A Creative Business Owner’s Story

 Photo: Nested Fox

-Thankfully it worked out.
-I now run a Baby Gifts brand called Nested Fox and we sell gender neutral keepsake gifts and nursery décor across Europe and North America – mostly through online outlets like Amazon, Etsy and our own E-Commerce store.
+We sold gender neutral keepsake gifts and nursery décor across Europe and North America – mostly through online outlets like Amazon, Etsy and our own E-Commerce store.

 How did I know how to set something like this up?
 I didn’t is the short answer.